 - speech problems

-- drooping muscles of the face, producing a thin, haggard look
+- drooping muscles in the face, producing a thin, drawn look

-- difficulty lifting the neck (weak neck muscles)
+- difficulty lifting the neck due to weak neck muscles

 - difficulty swallowing

-- early baldness in front area of the scalp
+- early baldness in the front area of the scalp

 - poor vision, including cataracts